 One of the questions answered in this in-depth publication is how we can economically take care of the very large amounts of residual heat that are today cooled off in various industrial processes.

 In a revealing piece, we are told that energy efficiency is part of the company Veolia’s DNA, where they are focused on helping both the industry and community to use the resources at their disposal in the most optimal way.
 We find out how their 330-strong research department is constantly pushing the boundaries forward, enabling them to further reduce the use of fossil fuels, as well as recycling energy streams.

 If all that wasn’t enough, then we go on to find out that in modern cities today, there is enough thermal energy flow generated by human activity to provide the base for both heating and cooling of an entire city, according to the company ectogrid™.
 The patented technology solution offered by this company ensures that energy is used in the most efficient way possible, we learn.

 To round things off, Sweden’s Minister for Policy Coordination and Energy, Ibrahim Baylan speaks to us about the importance of having a sustainable Swedish energy policy in the country.
 He underlines the importance of a sustainable Swedish energy policy and he reveals that The Government of Sweden has set a target for the country to become the first totally fossil free welfare society.

 More About Stakeholder

-SSEC is a network that enables sustainable food production and better living environments through the use of residual heat and other unutilized resources SSEC consists of a steering group and a program management, which represents the parties that have joined the cooperation.
-The program is coordinated by the Faculty of Landscape Planning, Horticulture and Agricultural […]
+SSEC is a network that enables sustainable food production and better living environments, through the use of residual heat and other unutilised resources SSEC consists of a steering group and a program management, which represents the parties that have joined the cooperation.
+Fifteen parties have joined the network, large and small municipalities, large and small […]